 - Other Miscellaneous questions

-What do we do when we receive your quilt?
+What do we do when we receive your quilt and turn aound?

-- After we receive your quilt and have looked it over, we will update your order status to "Quilt Received" with email notice.
+- When we receive your quilt send you an email to let you know we received it.
+Be sure to check your spam/junk folder.
 If you would like us to consult with you before starting your quilt, please note it in the comments on checkout.
-We can consult with you regarding any design sizing, thread color, batting or other issues.
+We can consult with you regarding design, design size, thread color, batting, masks, or other issues.

 How long will it take to get my quilt back?

 - At the top of our home page and the pattern category pages is our current estimated turnaround time.

 When you place your order online, we put your quilt on our schedule, however if we do not receive your quilt top within 10 days from the date of your order, your quilt will be rescheduled when your quilt top is received by us.
 The time frame we quote, does not include the time before we receive your quilt top, or the shipping time after it leaves our shop.

 - We stock 172 thread colors, See the full selection here!
 They are not all are listed on the order form online.
 To choose a color not listed enter the number in the Thread notes box.

 - Choose Blended if your quilt top has a lot of design and you want the thread to be like a chameleon,

 - Choose Stand Out if your quilt top is mostly solid color fabrics and you want the stitching to be very visible.